 We're nerds at heart, but nerds need transportation too.
 We decided to use our nerd powers for good, so we are using our data gathering and analysis tools to bring low cost transportation to YOU.

-We're based out of Puyallup, Washington and love devouring data.
+We're based out of Nashville, TN and love devouring data.
 Over the last eight years, we've been working on an algorithm that knows all about used cars.
 It has various bots that visit used car classified sites, looking for great deals all the while gathering data on pricing trends, what's selling and what's not, and where the action is.